LeAnhTuan289/Sales-Performance-Market-Expansion-for-A-Retail-Global-Superstore-Power-BI/README.md

 **❓Business Questions:**

-✔️ What is the current performance of Superstore?
+✔️ How is the business performing?

-✔️ Which markets should Superstore expand into to increase revenue and ROI?
+✔️ Which market should we expand?

-✔️ Which products should be prioritized for strategic growth?
+✔️ Which product should become strategic?

 **🎯Project Outcome:**